sale96/Effective_tables/README.md

      - CQRS

  ## Setup
- - Update appsettings.json file for connection string
+ - Run ```./setup.sh``` in terminal window it will ask for an information about database user and password.